Skip to contents

 theme_series

 An alternative is to add the trend as an additional geom_line layer.
-This is quicker but does not produce a color legend.
+This is quicker but doesn’t scale as well.

 ggplot(elec_trend, aes(x = date)) +